Promotion and Tenure Procedures, Department of Philosophy

 The department conducts the initial review of the candidate pursuant to the procedures and requirements of section 5 of Article VI of the FSRR in connection with the candidate’s responsibility in the department.

 B.Promotion and Tenure Committee

 For the award of tenure and/or promotion to the rank of associate professor, the candidate’s teaching, scholarship, and service shall be evaluated by Promotion and Tenure Committee B, consisting of all tenured members of the department and chaired by the chair of the department.
 For promotion to the rank of professor, the candidate’s teaching, scholarship, and service shall be evaluated by Promotion and Tenure Committee A, consisting of all tenured full professors.
 If the department chair is a member of Promotion and Tenure Committee A, he or she is the chair of that committee.
 If he or she is not a member of that committee, he or she shall appoint the chair of that committee from among its members.

 No students or untenured faculty members, except unclassified academic staff with the rank equivalent to or higher than associate professor, shall serve on either committee or vote on any recommendation concerning promotion and/or tenure.

-Prior to the beginning of the spring semester, the Provost notifies all faculty whose mandatory review year will be the following academic year, with copies provided to the unit administrators.
-Upon receipt of this notice or if a faculty member requests it prior to the mandatory review year, the department shall initiate procedures for evaluating the candidate for the award of promotion and/or tenure.
+Prior to the beginning of the spring semester, the Provost shall notify all faculty whose mandatory review year will be the following academic year, with copies provided to unit administrators and the dean.
+Upon receipt of this notice or if a faculty member requests it prior to the mandatory review year, the unit shall initiate procedures for evaluating the candidate for the award of tenure or tenure and promotion in rank.